I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 At first sight, it might seem to be nothing worthy of attention, but I don’t think so.

-It is an FM radio communication, like a VHF walkie-talkie.
-You can contact up to twenty members of the group and even see them on the screen of your device.
-The range is about a 5-mile radius, which depends on the environment and can fluctuate, hills, valleys, forests, etc.
+It is an FM radio communication device, like a VHF walkie-talkie.
+You can contact up to twenty members of the group and even see them on your device’s screen.
+The range is about a 5-mile radius, which depends on the environment and can fluctuate, including hills, valleys, forests, etc.

 Maybe you’ll say you’d better use cellphone?